 Today the West Course is open to golfers and Societies of all handicaps.

 Its attraction is that tee time availability, even at weekends, is rarely a problem and there are a number of attractive promotional green fees on offer.
 Three and fourballs and Societies are all welcome even at weekends.

 Golf writer Frank Pennink's belief that the West Course could equal the reputation of the Old, in a different way, is now a reality as more discover its charm and true test of golf.

 A new two-storey clubhouse opened in 2004 and provides all modern facilities complete with a bar and restaurant that can seat up to 60 people and is open all the year round providing food and refreshment to golfers.
 An outside terrace overlooks the 1st tee and 18th green and the West Course car park, which gives easy access to the enlarged Professional's Shop.

-The September 2013 edition of Golf World magazine has declared Royal Ashdown Forest's West Course the number one UK golf destination in its 'Short but sweet' list featuring the country's top courses of under 6,000 yards.
-Click here to read their review.
+The September 2013 edition of Golf World magazine declared Royal Ashdown Forest's West Course the number one UK golf destination in its 'Short but Sweet' list featuring the country's top courses under 6,000 yards.
+Click here to read the review.